-The solution replaced all existing systems with a single Méthode platform handling all editorial functions.
+The solution replaced all existing systems with a single Méthode CMS for news publishing, handling all editorial functions.

 Advertising content is paginated in the same pages as the local editorial, increasing the speed and accuracy of individual edition building.
 Over 1000 ads are paginated each day, most of them using Méthode’s automatic ‘smart placement’ mechanisms.

 The SAP system, used to manage advertising bookings and payments, has been tightly integrated with Méthode in real time – ads booked through the SAP system show up seconds later on the page.

 As part of the same deployment, the paper’s online editions benefitted from the hosting of its web servers in a cloud installation managed by Amazon Web Services, allowing server capacity to be ramped up and down automatically to keep up with visitor numbers.

 Rapid ad placement and update: Close integration with the ad booking system allows bookings to be modified and updated until the last minute before the edition closes.
 During recent busy periods the system has handled over 10,000 updates a day with complete visibility and control over the whole process.